overview

 It is as if the cultural traditions of a century ago have re-awakened with a newfound strength – ancient cathedrals are being rebuilt and restored, colourful markets hum with activity once again and literature and the arts are quickly regaining the creative reknown they enjoyed decades ago.
 A new Russia is now coming into full bloom.

-During Russian president Putin’s 9 years, GDP has grown by 60%.
+During the last 10 years GDP has grown by 70%.
 Unemployment has fallen by one-third and the minimum wage has quadrupled in just three years.
 The rate of inflation is down and the rouble has stabilised.
 To a great extent, the improvements in the Russian economy are down to the rise of world oil prices.
-But one of Putin’s great achievements is to have brought political stability.
-It is undeniable that Putin has sought to open up Russia to the West.
-The current President of Russia is Dmitry Medvedev — he was elected on 2 March 2008 and inaugurated on May 7.
+But the great achievement today besides that is a political stability.

-U.K. Trade and Investment government organisation analyse Russian development and notices that "Russia offers good long-term opportunities for UK exporters and investors.
+U.K. Department for International Trade, government organisation analyse Russian development and notices that "Russia offers good long-term opportunities for UK exporters and investors.
 Over the past few years, trade between Russia and the UK has increased significantly, and this is expected to continue for the foreseeable future."
-In 2007, UK exports to Russia totalled £2.810bn, import from Russia- £5.464bn, representing a new highest export level.
-Total direct foreign investment into Russia in 2007 reached a record high level of US$50bn from $26.2 billion in 2006.
-The UK was top foreign investor, with 24% coming from British sources.
+In 2017, UK exports to Russia increased by 27.9% and equalled to $515bn, import from Russia increased in January and February by 20.7% and made $1.159bn.
+Total foreign investment into Russia in 2017 reached of US$430.6bn from US$50 billion in 2007.
+The UK was top foreign investor, with about $14.7bn coming from British sources.

 They help exporters from the U.K. break into this lucrative market, organising seminars, meetings and visits to Russia.
 But this is not enough.